futeq/.github/profile/README.md

-# Futeq
+# Cendryon

 > **Automation Powerhouse for the AI-Driven Enterprise**

-Futeq is a technology company building the **next generation of distributed, intelligent systems** — a foundation where **automation, data, and intelligence** converge into one unified ecosystem.
+Cendryon is a technology company building the **next generation of distributed, intelligent systems** — a foundation where **automation, data, and intelligence** converge into one unified ecosystem.

 We design and develop **modular building blocks** that empower enterprises to orchestrate their digital infrastructure faster, smarter, and with true autonomy.